The police station was accommodated in an old building, a school from the 19th century.

-I tried to remember, if there was anything suspicious in my flat, something that could get me in jail.
+I tried to remember if there was anything suspicious in my flat, something that could get me in jail.

 Nothing to hide…

-No political literature, beside what was permitted and encouraged.
+No political literature, besides what was permitted and encouraged.
 Some family photos, but I’m the only one left alive, so no danger on that end.
 No newspapers or magazines, no radio – lucky me.
 Only cigarettes, coffee and booze and dirty laundry.

 Still, they told me to wait.

 On the other side of the dirty window, the sky caught fire on the margins.
-The sun would be up in less then half an hour.
+The sun would be up in less than half an hour.
 Exhaustion burned under my eyelids, like sand.
 I attempted to close them, it stung like salt on an open wound.

 I feared my eyelids wouldn’t go all the way down.
-I pushed with with my fingertips against them.
-The burn eased a tiny bit, only to be replaced by headache.
+I pushed with my fingertips against them.
+The burn eased a tiny bit, only to be replaced by a headache.
 Benny mattered now most.
 As soon as I opened them, the artificial light made them water.
 I had to focus on Benny.